 Some company schemes have a default retirement date that is earlier than the State Retirement Age and can be as soon as your 60th birthday.
 They should each send you an annual statement which usually includes an illustration of how much retirement income you could get.

-• For defined benefit (DB) schemes – which are based on your salary and years of employment – the figures quoted are pretty stable and are unlikely to change.
+- Defined benefit (DB) schemes are based on your salary and years of employment, so the figures quoted are pretty stable over time.
 They give you the option of taking a tax-free lump sum, but this reduces your annual payments.

-• Defined contribution (DC) schemes – those based on how much you and your employer pay in plus any growth – will assume you want to convert your savings to an annuity.
+- Defined contribution (DC) schemes rely on how much you and your employer contributes plus any growth.
+The illustration assumes you want to convert your savings to an annuity provided by the scheme administrator.
 This provides a guaranteed income for life in exchange for an upfront one-off payment.
 The figure quoted will be based on average lifespans and assumes a generally healthy lifestyle.
 Again, you can take a tax-free lump sum, but this will reduce the amount left to buy an annuity.

-• If you’re health impaired and you’re not likely to live as long as the average person of your age, you are generally offered a better annual payment as the money will be paid out over a shorter time period.
+- If you’re health impaired and you’re not likely to live as long as the average person of your age, you are generally offered a better annual payment as the money will be paid out over a shorter period of time.

 You can also choose to keep your defined contribution schemes invested and take regular or one-off lump sums from each pot.
 If you take the tax-free lump sum all other withdrawals are fully taxable as income.
-If you don’t take the tax-free lump sum the first 25% of any withdrawal is tax free and the rest is taxed.
+If you don’t take the tax-free lump sum the first 25% of any withdrawal is free from income tax.

 Finally, if any of your defined contribution schemes do not offer an early retirement date you could think about moving your savings to a different provider, but this might mean giving up some useful benefits like life insurance or guaranteed annuity rates.